 Add to the fact that at least two mayors have directly said they never approved their signature to the advertisement, and I would say that USA Today should be asking some serious questions before accepting any other ads from Mayor Mike.

 Last night’s episode of Cam & Company featured a spokesman from Buckeye Firearms Association who argues that several mayors he’s heard from or about did not even know they were members since they do not ever recall signing up for the coalition.
 This raises concern that they did not give Bloomberg permission to print their names in support of his policy position in the USA Today advertisement.
 That would put the number of names erroneously printed at 24.
 Two dozen errors on one page is not acceptable in any newsroom, why would USA Today publish such falsehoods as part of an advertisement?

 If you are looking to advertise with USA Today, perhaps signing Bloomberg’s name to a pro-gun measure, you can find the specs here.
 Technical specs are widely available, but ethical specs are apparently optional.

 UPDATE: The Mayor of Winter Park, FL is on Cam & Company tonight.
 He confirmed that Mike Bloomberg never checked with them before signing their name to the advertisements and letters to Congress.

-5 Responses to “Fact Checking Mayor Mike’s Ads since USA Today Won’t”
+7 thoughts on “Fact Checking Mayor Mike’s Ads since USA Today Won’t”